frioux/blog/content/posts/pong.md

 ---
 I originally wrote this for the [Pico-8 Fanzine](http://pico8fanzine.bigcartel.com/) but it was sadly not accepted.
-I still had a lot of fun writing in in a totally different style than usual.
+I still had a lot of fun writing in a totally different style than usual.
 Imagine the following has been printed out, scanned, and reprinted maybe five times.